-PhD studies of the Program in Ecology primarily involve research projects in one of the internationally acclaimed research groups at University of Zurich and ETH Zurich.
-To enhance student’s PhD experience, the program offers research training in the interdisciplinary field of ecology, general skills training for academic and non-academic excellence and opportunities to interact with other doctoral students.
-The program includes a curricular part of at least 12 ECTS credits, teaching experience, and is usually completed within three to four years (full-time).
+Completing a PhD research project in the joint University of Zurich (UZH) and Swiss Federal Institute of Technology (ETH) Zurich, PhD Program in Ecology, in one of the internationally acclaimed research groups, enhances a student’s PhD experience.
+Students of this program are enrolled at either the UZH or the ETH.
+The program offers research training in the interdisciplinary field of ecology, general skills training for academic and non-academic excellence, and opportunities to interact with other doctoral students.
+The program includes a curriculum of at least 12 ECTS credits, teaching experience, and is usually completed within three to four years (full-time).
 It offers yearly graduate schools, courses on subject specific matters and on methods that are of direct use to the work of doctoral students.
 Additional courses on transferable skills prepare students for professional life, whether this is in an academic institution or not.
 Research seminars foster international collaborations and the exchange of experiences among doctoral students and experts from different fields of ecology.

-'Filmmaking for Scientists' was offered as a course to our students.
-The students learnt how to prepare their own documentary films, including how to deal with camera and lighting, screenwriting/storyboard and film editing.
+In this course organised by the PhD Program in Ecology, students learnt how to prepare their own documentary films, including how to deal with camera and lighting, screenwriting/storyboard and film editing.
 At the end of the workshop, the PhD students prepared a short documentary film.